awright101/azure-hackathon/README.md

-# Repo for different tutorials / seminars for programming RL
+# Repo for different tutorials / seminars for programming or ML

 this repo might contain work thats not mine